Cheers: Toasting a Classic

 The humor in this show is classic in the sense that when it’s at its most edginess, it’s making subtle hints of homosexuality, and it didn’t really start doing that until the episodes got into the 90s.
 The humor is all based on the stereotypes of each character.
 There’s a clarity and simplicity to the humor that doesn’t exist in most of today’s sitcoms.
 It’s not trying to shock you, but it’s not trying to avoid conflict either.

 It sure feels a bit like things were simpler back then.
-Men were men and that’s the way it was, women fit a certain narrative and it didn’t seem to really bother anyone; the darkness of today’s human condition seemed only a vague threat somewhere off in the distance.
-What did we have to worry about then?
+The darkness of today’s human condition seemed only a vague threat somewhere off in the distance.
+What did we have to worry about in the 80s?
 We had the occasional serial killer to worry about every two years or so; they always made the news back then.
 We don’t have the kind of lurking-in-the-shadows serial killers we once had, because everyone in today’s world wants to be seen.
 The satisfaction is in the notoriety; it’s in the gratifying sense of validation people feel when they’re met with instant acknowledgement online.

 We have serial killers today too, but they’re called Active Shooter Situations now, or as I like to refer to them: ASSes.
 These people generally kill as many (or more) people as your regular old 80s serial killers, but in a much shorter time span, and they usually post about it on Twitter or Facebook, or post a YouTube video beforehand. (sometimes during or after as well) It’s fucking fantastic.